Salmon Poisoning

 What is salmon poisoning?

-Salmon poisoning sounds like it is caused by a toxin, but it involves a bacterial infection in dogs.
-This infection can occur when dogs eat raw or undercooked salmon, trout, steelhead, or Pacific giant salamanders infected with a fluke (parasitic flatworm) called Nanophyetus salmincola.
+Salmon poisoning is a bacterial infection in dogs that occurs when dogs eat raw or undercooked salmon, trout, steelhead, or Pacific giant salamanders infected with a fluke (parasitic flatworm) called Nanophyetus salmincola.

-This flatworm is generally harmless to dogs, unless it is infected with a bacteria called Neorickettsia helminthoeca.
-After a dog eats raw fish/salamander, infected flukes embed in the dog’s intestines, allowing the bacteria to enter the blood stream.
-The bacteria spreads to various organs, resulting in the signs of salmon poisoning.
+This flatworm is generally harmless to dogs, unless it is infected with bacteria called Neorickettsia helminthoeca.
+After a dog eats raw fish or salamander, infected flukes embed in the dog’s intestines, allowing the bacteria to enter the bloodstream.
+The bacteria spread to various organs, resulting in signs of salmon poisoning.

 What are the clinical signs of salmon poisoning?